 The books included in A Book a Day are carefully selected to enrich visual literacy and deepen appreciation for and knowledge of the arts.
 Luxurious hard-covered books with elegant, lavish, or modern illustrations reflecting different painting styles can increase young readers’ admiration and respect for the book as an object and provide children with creative and imaginative inspiration.

-The books are delivered on a steady schedule, which insures an ongoing conversation with librarians and the teachers at the Henry C. Lea and Penn Alexander schools to incorporate requests from both schools.
-For example, last year we added over 60 books on how to draw requested by the students of the Lea School.
+The books are delivered on a steady schedule, which ensures an ongoing conversation with librarians and the teachers at the Henry C. Lea and Penn Alexander schools to incorporate requests from both schools.
 This regular schedule makes the selection of books better coordinated with the curricular needs and resonates closely with the subjects being covered.

-Starting in 2015, all orders for A Book a Day through a local West Philly, independent bookstore, Bindlestiff Books.
+Starting in 2015, all orders for A Book a Day are placed through a local West Philly, independent bookstore, Bindlestiff Books.
 Our partner, Bindlestiff Books, provides a generous discount on all book donations.
-In this way, the program not only provides books for the kids in their schools but also helps support a local business that provides yet another book shelter for all the kids in the neighborhood.
+In this way, the program also helps support a local business that provides a book shelter for all the kids in the neighborhood.
 Over the period 2014-2019, the funds for the books have been provided by the Penn Libraries.

-Our unique bookplate, placed in all books donated by A Book a Day, incorporates the image of an apple tree from the collections at the Kislak Center for Special Collections, Rare Books and Manuscripts at Penn Libraries.
-The symbol of the apple tree taken from an historical book in Penn’s collections suggests the way in which the A Book a Day program helps plant the seeds for a life time of growth, learning, discovery and educational achievement.
+Our unique bookplate, placed in all books donated by A Book a Day, incorporates the image of an apple tree.
+The symbol of the apple tree suggests the way in which the A Book a Day program helps plant the seeds for a lifetime of growth, learning, discovery, and educational achievement.

-To learn more about the A Book a Day Project, e-mail project leader, Sibylla Benatova
+To learn more about the A Book a Day Project, e-mail us at firstname.lastname@example.org

 Melissa Trusty, kindergarten teacher at PAS, for being the inspiration behind this idea.